BlockDevsUnited/Aion-AVM-Starter-Guide/README.md

   `python -m SimpleHTTPServer 8000`
 - replace account address and account private key with your address and private key in index.js
 - try the buttons!
+- inspect the console to see the results!

 # Step By Step Guide